 Or you can use this nice little piece of decision-making software which effectively does it for you.

 Financial concerns often weigh heavily on a midlife career change decision.

 A few questions you need to consider are:

-If the answer to number one above is yes, then you will need to do some forward planning in regards to your cash flow to see how you might manage your career change.
+- If the answer to number two above is yes, then you will need to do some forward planning in regards to your cash flow to see how you might manage your career change financially.

 See my personal budget worksheet for further information on addressing these financial issues during your midlife career change.

 How to Ease Your Career Change Fears

 Some people transitioning through a midlife career change have started their new career before leaving their old one.

 Could some of these career transition possibilities work for you:

 Once you have identified what you want to do, is it possible to start off part-time, evenings, weekends to give you a feel if it’s going to work.